nosana-ci/docs.nosana.io/docs/hosts/grid.md

 | NVIDIA RTX A4500  | NVIDIA RTX A5000 | NVIDIA RTX A5500  | NVIDIA RTX A6000 |                   |

 <!-- ## Software Requirements
-You will need to install the following to get started with a Nosana Node:
+You will need to install the following to get started as a GPU Host:

 - [Ubuntu (>20.04) or Windows (with Ubuntu 22.04 on WSL2)](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#3-download-ubuntu)
 - [Docker (Required)](https://docs.docker.com/desktop/linux/install/)